 Okay, so you’ve exhausted your list of existing contact, ad you are buzzing on Facebook.
 But you ask - how do the bigger campaigns get 80k, 200k, 300k?
 Well, the answer is about strategic partners and also putting together some budget for ads and PR.

 I’ll start with strategic partners, we covered this in an earlier lesson regarding the launch team, but a strategic partner is a little expanded.
 This is the only free or somewhat free way to get traffic that you don’t already have yet.
-The thing you do it craft a very specific pitch to someone who has influence on social media, someone who works at blogging and has an interest in your industry, or someone who has their own newsletter list, either though blogging or having an online business.
+The thing you do in your fundraising strategies is craft a very specific pitch to someone who has influence on social media, someone who works at blogging and has an interest in your industry, or someone who has their own newsletter list, either though blogging or having an online business.
 The last kind of strategic partner is a student who is part of school groups or organizations that study your topic, or people who run meetups, conferences, festivals, and competitions in your industry.
 You want to list out everyone who could meet these qualities who you know, and go in search of people you can talk to about this and pitch your partnership idea.

 For facebook you can use the intel-sw facebook search tool to find people who “like” your industry.
 Add their friend, and if they add you back then say hello online and give your pitch

 One additional thing you can do is go to upwork, which is a platform to hire global freelancers, and search for people who are skilled in verified lead generation & research.
-You can hire someone to search the internet and get contact info for people in your industry who might be interested in the project. $350 can get you sometimes up to 1000 additional useful leads to reach out to.
+You can hire someone to search the internet and get contact info for people in your industry who might be interested in the project.
+With some fundraising consultants $350 can get you sometimes up to 1000 additional useful leads to reach out to.
 As a reminder, cold calls to people return at a much lower rate than people who you have been introduced to or people who you connect to gradually with social media, so a research list from upwark is a great addition, but it cannot be depended on in the same way as your personal email contacts.

 So, you’ve found everyone in the industry, you’ve been connected to local business owners with lists and you’ve had your friends introduce you to influencers they know.
 And you’ve sent your pitch about the project and see if people write you back.